The Financial Aid Application Process

 The FAFSA application is used to collect the information needed to calculate your financial aid eligibility.
 The results of the FAFSA are needed for all federal and state financial aid funding (including grants and loans).
 Most institutional scholarships also require the FAFSA to be completed.

-- The FAFSA is streamlined and more user-friendly with fewer questions.
+- The FAFSA remains streamlined with fewer questions.

 - Contributor: Anyone who is asked to provide information on the FAFSA – Student, Student’s Spouse, Parent(s), and Step-parent(s).